 Researchers have studied whether probiotics during pregnancy and early infancy may help support healthy immune development.
 A meta-analysis in Epidemiology (2012) reviewed 14 randomized controlled trials in pregnant women and newborns.
 The analysis found that probiotic supplementation was linked with a reduced risk of atopic dermatitis (eczema) in infants.

 While results vary by strain and timing of supplementation, this body of research suggests that supporting a healthy microbiome early in life may influence immune balance.
+The broader relationship between gut bacteria and disease is discussed in The Microbiome and Chronic Disease.
 Probiotics are still an adjunct, not a treatment, and decisions about supplementation during pregnancy should always be guided by a qualified healthcare provider.

 Related reading: How probiotics support immune function